 In this situation, you would simply follow the guidelines (also included above) for removing pet odor from traditional fabric furniture:

 Now that you know how to clean up your pet’s odor, no matter what kind of fabric you have on your furniture, you won’t have to worry the next time your pet snuggles up into his favorite corner on the couch!
 The fact is that removing unsavory odors doesn’t have to be a hassle.
-If you use the right products that are safe for you, your family, and your pets and also effective at their job, stains and odors can become a thing of the past.
+If you use the right products that are effective at their job, stains and odors can become a thing of the past.

 We’d love to help you solve any additional issues you might run into while cleaning and deodorizing your furniture, so if you have any questions that have not been answered in this guide, please feel free to reach out to us at firstname.lastname@example.org.
 We’re always here to help you out!

 Life with a new puppy is so exciting.Be ready to welcome them into your home to make the process easier for everyone.
 It is like bringing a baby home, you must be physically and mentally prepared to make it a joyful experience.

 Chances are that if you’re adopting a new cat, you want everything to be just right for your new furry friend.
 From food choices to scratching posts, you have many different choices to make and it can all feel overwhelming!